Azriy-Nazariee/slot-valid/README.md

 The program includes predefined capacities for different slot categories.
 These capacities can be customized by updating the `initializeAmClassCapacities` and `initializePmClassCapacities` methods in the code.

+## Current Progress
+Currently, it can detect duplicates and register students into respective classes.
+Excess students are also recognized.
+However, the implementation to distribute the excess students is yet to be achieved, in addition to altering the CSV data.

+## Challenges and Future Work

+One challenge encountered was the distribution of excess students.
+Future work involves implementing a mechanism to assign these students to alternative slots based on availability.
+Additionally, considering potential alterations to the CSV data can help improve the registration process.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit a pull request or open an issue.